Georgetown Lawyer Helps You Navigate the Kentucky Divorce Process

 Contact a knowledgeable Kentucky divorce attorney today

 If you are going through the emotional turmoil of divorce, choose an attorney who sees you as a unique individual and responds to your concerns.
-Larmour Law Offices PSC provides personal attention from a knowledgeable divorce lawyer.
-To schedule a free initial consultation at our Georgetown office, call 859-813-5614 or contact us online.
+Larmour Law Offices, PSC provides personal attention from a knowledgeable divorce lawyer.
+To schedule an initial consultation at our Georgetown office, call 859-813-5614 or contact us online.
 We offer affordable payment plans for our clients throughout central Kentucky, including Fayette, Woodford, Scott, Bourbon and Franklin counties.

 Discounts are available for military personnel, nurses, teachers, police officers and firefighters.